Sterniii3/drugdevelopR/validation/test_cases/02_BiasAdjustmentTestCases.md

   * variable costs of 75,000\$ in phase II and 100,000\$ in phase III,
   * “fixed=FALSE”, i.e. set the function to use a prior distribution,
   * weight of 0.3 for the prior distribution,
-  * amount of information for prior true treatment effect given by 210 expected events in phase II and 420 events in phase III.
+  * amount of information for prior true treatment effect given by 210 and 420 events for each treatment effect in phase II.

 Furthermore set the adjustment method to "additive" and set the optimization region for the additive adjustment parameter $\alpha_CI$ to {0.3, 0.325, ..., 0.5}.
 Set the values for the multiplicative adjustment parameter to NULL.